New Student Immigration Information

 • Joint degree students coming to Dalhousie for longer than 6 months.

-• Students applying to a graduate or post-graduate diploma or certificate (non-degree) program longer than 6 months.
+• Students applying to a graduate or post-graduate diploma or certificate (non-degree) program that is longer than 6 months.

 • Students applying to a professional program.

-• Master’s level students enrolled in a qualifying program longer than 6 months.
+• Students enrolled in a qualifying program that is longer than 6 months.

 For more information about which groups require a PAL and which groups are exempt, visit IRCC’s Provincial Attestation Letter (PAL) page.